PeterWone/Antipodean/spike/Villain's monologue.md

 Autumn's presence drone flickered to life, but this time it was Forest's face and voice, large as life.
 You could almost smell oil and woodchips.

+> _They centralised, and then they fell._
+>
+> _Centralisation is the crystal meth of societies.
+At first it's great, they're stronger, smarter, faster, more stamina._
+>
-> _They centralised, and then they fell.
-Centralisation is the meth of societies.
-At first it's great.
-And then you need it.
-Then you need it but it doesn't work.
-It twists you into an ugly mockery of what you might have been, and then it kills you._
+> _And then they can't perform without it.
+The doses get bigger and bigger.
+Sicker and sicker, an ugly twisted mockery of what might have been.
+Brutal, untrustworthy and desperate._
+>
+> _And then a whole people dies._

 "What do you want?"